mikesamuel/unduck/README.md

-# Ducks make everything better
+# How to build castles out of ducks

-Easily upgrade duck types to real types.
+by easily upgrading bags of properties to instances of classes.

-## Problem
+## Problem: Ducks can be hard to juggle

 JavaScript provides two main ways to represent structured data.